-The one-tap buttons offer the best user experience, but they are currently only supported on Android, and they might require some additional IT development to make them work.
+The one-tap buttons offer the best user experience, but they are currently only supported on Android, and they might require some extra IT development to make them work.

 WhatsApp OTP Best Practices

-Once you've created your first OTP message template, here are some best practices to keep in mind:
+Congratulations, you've created your first OTP message template!
+Here are some best practices to keep in mind: